M3-org/awesome-metaverse/README.md

 - [Ethereum](https://ethereum.org/learn/) - Decentralized world computer
 - [WebXR](https://immersive-web.github.io/webxr/) - Accessing VR/AR hardware on the web
 - [Open Metaverse Interoperability group (OMI)](https://omigroup.org) - Working group for open protocols / standards
-- [Metaverse Standards Forum](https://metaverse-standards.org/) - a new venue for cooperation between standards organizations and companies to foster the development of interoperability standards for an open and inclusive metaverse.
+- [Metaverse Standards Forum](https://metaverse-standards.org/) - a new venue for cooperation between standards organizations and companies to foster the development of interoperability standards for an open and inclusive metaverse

 ## Books